fbpx

 Juneteenth

 On June 19th in 1865, slavery ended in Texas.
-Juneteenth is now a national holiday so that everyone, not just Texans, can celebrate the end of slavery and bring the story of enslaved people into closer focus.
-Our speakers are experts on the meaning of this holiday and how the legacy of Juneteenth shaped today’s world and will help us build something better tomorrow.
+Juneteenth is now a national holiday so that everyone can celebrate the end of slavery and the strides we’ve made towards racial justice.
+Our expert speakers show how the legacy of Juneteenth shaped today’s world and will help us build something better tomorrow.

 Speakers